-Yours truly already addressed the role of the county assembly in Kenya.
-The article looks in-depth into the major role of the Members of the County Assembly.
+Yours truly already addressed the role of the county assembly in Kenya in another article.
+This article looks in-depth at the major role of the Members of the County Assembly (MCAs).

 Role of the Members of the County Assembly (MCAs)

 The major role of the Members of the County Assembly is legislation, representation, and oversight.
 In addition, the County Governments Act stipulates the role of the Members of the County Assembly (MCAs) under Section 9.

 The role of a nominated MCA in Kenya is the same as the role of an elected MCA.

 Maintaining close contact with the electorate

 The MCA should maintain close contact with the electorate.
 He or she should consult them on issues before or under discussion in the county assembly.

 This means that the MCAs should not ‘disappear’ once elected only to reappear five years later seeking for re-election.
 The MCAs should strive to be in close contact with those who elected them.
 They should be available when people need them and they should be approachable.

 Several public surveys usually indicate that Kenyans interact with their MCAs the most compared to other elected representatives.
 This means that the public trust and confidence in MCAs is high.

 The MCAs should strive to inform their electorate on issues before the Assembly.
 They should then consult their electorate and vote on these issues according to the people’s wishes.